abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 some worldly solution.

 Ajahn Chah would often say that this reflection on uncertainty is the flag or emblem of the Noble Ones.
-He’d also say it’s like a spillway for a dam.
+He would also say it’s like a spillway for a dam.
 When we build a dam, we need to have a spillway to relieve the pressure and divert the excess water.
 Ajahn Chah would say, “Uncertainty is the spillway for the mind.”
 That’s what relieves the pressure in our